My Approach to Helping

-If you have anxiety, depression, low self-esteem, problems with alcohol or substances, or relationship issues, my aim is to help you to feel better, do better, and get better.
-I strive to create a safe, productive environment in order for you to achieve your goals and live the life you want to lead.
+Whether you're depressed, anxious, or stressed, I'm here to help you to feel better and get better.
+Together we will create a safe, productive environment to achieve your goals and live the life you want to lead.

 More Info About My Practice

-My background includes providing psychotherapy in both private practice and community centers since 1992.
-I have also supervised other therapists (including supervising supervisors), written several articles and three books, taught psychology and counseling courses, and provided workshops for mental health clinicians and the general public.
+I'm currently providing Telehealth (Internet and phone).
+When I resume, I will be going back to my office, which is centrally located near Crescent Heights and Wilshire.
+My background includes providing psychotherapy in private practice and non-profit community centers.
+I have also supervised other therapists, written several articles and two books on relationships, taught psychology and counseling courses, and provided workshops for mental health clinicians and the general public.

 My Role as a Therapist

 As a therapist, my only interest is in assisting you to achieve your goals, as well as helping you change, mature, and grow.

 I will help you relieve depression and anxiety, as well as change long-standing patterns such as unwanted behavior and low self-esteem.
 I'm here to support you, encourage you, and occasionally challenge you in order to create new ways of thinking and behaving.

 If you'd like couples counseling, I will help you with difficult issues such as growing apart, ongoing conflict, addictions, and betrayal.

 If you're struggling with anxiety and panic attacks due to the coronavirus, please see my blog post below.